Should I Learn Stick Or MIG Welding?

 Stick welding has a steeper learning curve compared to MIG welding.
 The control of arc length, electrode angle, and speed requires practice and skill development.
 MIG welding, on the other hand, is easier to learn and offers a more straightforward technique.
 Beginners may find MIG welding more accessible, but both techniques require continuous learning and practice to achieve proficiency.

-See also Professional MIG/TIG Welding Gloves Extra Large Review
+See also Miller Electric MIG/Stick Welding Gloves Review

 Choosing Between Stick and MIG Welding Based on Specific Needs